mountaingoat-blog/mountaingoat-blog/_posts/2025-09-16-bigquery-capacity-management.md

 ---

 ## Conclusion
-Based on the analysis work, I've framed a structured, rule-based approach to BigQuery capacity management.
-This is an **early perspective** that should be studied further and adapted to each organization’s unique workload patterns.
+Based on the analysis, it’s clear that time-series forecasting is only a starting point rather than a complete solution.
+I’ve outlined a structured, rule-based approach to BigQuery capacity management that provides an initial framework.
+This perspective is still evolving and should be further validated and tailored to align with each organization’s unique workload patterns.

 The result is a system where:
 - **Stable workloads** are cost-efficient through commitments.
 - **Bursty workloads** flex through autoscale.
 - **Governance and forecasting** keep the system predictable.

-This is where **FinOps meets engineering** — turning BigQuery from guesswork into a framework for growth.
+This is where **Engineering meets FinOps** — turning BigQuery Optimization from guesswork into a framework for growth.

 It's an evolving space!!